 27.11.2015 — 02.03.2016Mutated RealityGroup ShowFrancis Bacon

 Peter Saul

-“I think that man now realizes that he is an accident,” says artist, Francis Bacon, in a discussion with his trusted interviewer, critic David Sylvester, “that he is a completely futile being, that he has to play out the game without reason.
-I think that, even when Velasquez was painting, even when Rembrandt was painting, in a peculiar way, they were still, whatever their attitude to life, slightly conditioned by certain types of religious possibilities, which man now, you could say, has had completely cancelled out for him.”
+“I think that man now realizes that he is an accident.
+That he has to play out the game without reason.
+I think that, even when Velasquez was painting, even when Rembrandt was painting, they were still, whatever their attitude to life, conditioned by certain types of religious possibilities, which man now, you could say, has had completely cancelled out for him.”

+27.11.2015 — 02.03.2016Mutated RealityGroup ShowFrancis Bacon